 Log on as a user and verify that you can access the resource.

-If you have to modify objects, such as member servers or domain controllers, to migrate them to the target domain, back up all the data before you make the modifications and perform the migration.
+- If you need to modify objects such as member servers or domain controllers in order to migrate them to the target domain, back up all the data before making the modifications and performing the migration.